'Fortress Australia' re-opens after two-year Covid closure

-Australia opens its international borders to all vaccinated tourists Monday, nearly two years after the island nation first imposed some of the world's strictest Covid-19 travel restrictions.
+Australia opened its international borders to all vaccinated tourists Monday, nearly two years after the island nation first imposed some of the world's strictest Covid-19 travel restrictions.

-"The wait is over," Australian Prime Minister Scott Morrison said during a press conference on Sunday ahead of the re-opening.

-"Pack your bags," he told potential visitors, adding, "Don't forget to bring your money with you, because you'll find plenty of places to spend it."

-The first flight into Sydney Airport will arrive from Los Angeles at 6 am (1900 GMT), followed by arrivals from Tokyo, Vancouver and Singapore.
+A Qantas flight from Los Angeles was the first to touch down in Sydney at 6:20 am (1720 GMT) followed by arrivals from Tokyo, Vancouver and Singapore.

+"It's fair to say we've all been waiting a long time to welcome visitors back to Australia," Qantas chief executive Alan Joyce said.

+The national carrier expects to more bring than 14,000 passengers into Australia this week -- the start of what many believe will be a long, slow recovery for a tourism sector devastated by the pandemic.

+Attracting tourists from China, previously Australia's biggest market, would be difficult while the country enforced a zero-Covid policy, Tehan said.

+"But as soon as that changes, Tourism Australia have been doing a lot of work to make sure that we will be ready to encourage those Chinese visitors to come."

-Only 56 international flights are expected to land in Australia in the 24 hours after the re-opening -- far below pre-pandemic levels -- but Morrison said he had "no doubt" the number will scale up in time.
+Only 56 international flights are scheduled to land in Australia in the 24 hours after the re-opening -- far below pre-pandemic levels -- but Prime Minister Scott Morrison said he had "no doubt" the number will scale up in time.

 Australia closed its borders to almost everyone except citizens and residents in March 2020 in an attempt to slow surging Covid-19 case numbers.